* Q2 GDP up 3.1 pct vs. prior est. of 3.0 pct

 * Accenture slips after reporting results

-However, the economy grew a bit faster than previously estimated in the second quarter, recording its quickest pace in more than two years, according to a Commerce Department report.
+However, the Commerce Department report also showed that the economy grew a bit faster than previously estimated in the second quarter, recording its quickest pace in more than two years.

-Separately, a Labor Department report showed initial claims for state unemployment benefits increased 12,000 to 272,000 for the week ended Sept.
+The Labor Department said initial claims for state unemployment benefits increased 12,000 to a seasonally adjusted 272,000 for the week ended Sept.
 23. Economists polled by Reuters had forecast claims rising to 270,000 in the latest week.

-Trump proposed on Wednesday the biggest U.S. tax overhaul in three decades, calling for tax cuts for most Americans, but prompting criticism that the plan favors business and the rich and could add trillions of dollars to the deficit.
+Investors also assessed President Donald Trump's tax plan, which called for tax cuts for most Americans, but prompted criticism that it favored business and the rich and could add trillions of dollars to the deficit.

 "You may get a little bit of a readjustment in terms of evaluation of the tax proposal," said Scott Brown, chief economist at Raymond James in St. Petersburg, Florida.